pdjr-signalk-plugins/sunphases/README.md

 time the vessel's position changes significantly using Vladimir Agafonkin's [SunCalc](https://github.com/mourner/suncalc) library.

-The notification generator implements a simple rule processor which uses sunphase data and a collection of user-defined rules to raise notifications advising sunphase conditions.
+The notification generator uses a collection of user-defined rules to test local time against sunphase data and raise notifications based on the result.

-A vanilla installation of __pdjr-skplugin-sunphases__ manages two such rules which raise a 'notifications.environment.sunphase.daytime' notification between dawn and dusk and a 'notifications.environment.sunphases.nighttime' notification between dusk and dawn.
+A vanilla installation of __pdjr-skplugin-sunphases__ includes a rule which raise the notifications 'notifications.environment.sunphase.daytime' between dawn and dusk and 'notifications.environment.sunphases.nighttime' between dusk and dawn.

 The user can configure the notification rule set to suit their own requirements.

 ## Configuration

+The first time the plugin executes after installation it will create a default configuration file which the user can modify to suit their own needs.

 The plugin understands the follwing configuration properties.